Writer, speechwriter, & educator with

 "What truly sets him apart are his abilities and intuition as a teacher and trainer.
 He embodies the old writer’s maxim of showing instead of telling and in so doing is uniquely suited to help people tell powerful stories and sell compelling arguments on their own."

 "Mike is the leader in leadership communication.
-The rest of us are his admiring acolytes."
+The rest of us are acolytes."

 "Mike Long is one of those rare birds whose vast writing skills are rivaled only by his knack for teaching his craft."